 The National Health Service (NHS) is the national healthcare system in the United Kingdom which is publicly funded.
 In order to access NHS healthcare in the UK, you must register with a doctor (also know as a General Practitioner or GP).
-Student health is primarily a college responsibility; your college will have an arrangement with an NHS doctor and college nurse.
+Your college will have an arrangement with an NHS doctor and many also have a college nurse.

 Registering with a doctor in Oxford